spatie/form-backend-validation/README.md

 // clear the error of the given field name or all errors on the given object form.errors.clear(key)

+// Reset the values of the form to those passed to the constructor form.reset();

+// Set the values which should be used when calling reset() form.setInitialValues();
 ```

 ### Options